igorwaw/web-advent/content/2016/16-dragon/index.md

 supposed to be one of them, it didn't work.
 Sure, I guess there is a way to calculate the checksum without actually generating and then iterating over 35 million characters.
-But my program runs in 7 seconds and uses less RAM then the editor I used to write it.
+But my program runs in 7 seconds and uses less RAM than the editor I used to write it.

 ```python
 #!/usr/bin/python3